stat545ubc-2023/mda-JavierMtzRdz/mini-project-2/mini-project-2.md

 <img src="mini-project-2_files/figure-gfm/unnamed-chunk-4-1.png" height="700px" />

-## 2. How are diameters distributed across neighbourhoods?
+## 2. How are tree diameters distributed across neighbourhoods?

 ### Summarizing: Compute the *range*, *mean*, and *two other summary statistics* of **one numerical variable** across the groups of **one categorical variable** from your data.

-The code shown below is focused on summarizing the statistics of the variable ‘diameter’ within different neighbourhoods.
-It estimates various statistics including range, mean, median, and percentiles (quantiles).
+The code below summarizes the variable ‘diameter’ statistics within different neighbourhoods.
+It estimates various statistics including range, mean, median, and percentiles.
 The code effectively answers the research question by providing quantitative measures that describe the distribution of diameters across neighbourhoods.

 ``` r
 dmtr_statistics <- vancouver_trees %>%